Migrant or non-UK workers and work injury claims

 You may still be able to claim compensation even if you do not have a formal written contract.
 If you can show that you were working under the direction or supervision of an employer, the employer may still owe you a duty of care.

-Agency workers and zero-hours staff are also protected under UK law.
+Agency workers and zero-hours workers are also protected under UK law.

 Making a claim